 Thierry A.G.M.
 Huisman, MD, PD, EDiNR, EDiPNR, FICIS

-Thierry A.G.M.
-Huisman is the Radiologist-in-Chief at Texas Children’s Hospital.
+Dr. Huisman serves as Radiologist-in-Chief at Texas Children’s Hospital.
 Prior to coming to Texas Children’s Hospital, Dr. Huisman served as Chairman of the Department of Imaging and Imaging Science at the Johns Hopkins Bayview Medical Center.
 In addition he was Director of the Division of Pediatric Radiology and Pediatric Neuroradiology at the Johns Hopkins Hospital in Baltimore and Co-Director of the Neurointensive Care Nursery (NICN), the Johns Hopkins Fetal Program and Center for Translational and Molecular Imaging (CTMI).

 Dr. Huisman is a Professor of Radiology, Pediatrics, Neurosurgery and Neurology.
 He graduated cum laude from Medical School at the Erasmus University in Rotterdam, the Netherlands, before completing residencies in Radiology and Pediatrics and fellowships in Pediatric Radiology and Neuroradiology at the University Hospital Zurich, Switzerland.
 He became Chairman and Radiologist-in-Chief of the Department of Diagnostic Imaging at the University Children’s Hospital Zurich in 2005 before he was recruited to Johns Hopkins in 2007.
 Dr. Huisman enjoyed a research sabbatical at the Massachusetts General Hospital NMR center, Harvard Medical School, Boston, MA between 2000-2002.